Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 This is all working but we can't ask people to navigate to pages by typing the URL, people need something to click!

 React Router provides a `NavLink` component.
-The NavLink sets the address in bar.
+The `NavLink` sets the address to navigate to in our browser's URL bar, and navigates the user to that address.
 It's like the `<a>` tag but specific to React Router.

 > [action]
 >